propelorm/PropelBundle/README.markdown

     > svn checkout http://phing.mirror.svn.symfony-project.com/tags/2.3.3 phing

- * You can also clone the unofficial Git repositories:
+ * Instead of using svn, you can clone the unofficial Git repositories:

     > cd vendor